Camera#

 Overlay#

-The overlay reticle block shows or hides the reticle overlay.
+The overlay reticle on video block shows or hides the reticle overlay.
 A reticle is a visual marker, like a crosshair, that appears in the camera’s view to help with aiming or aligning objects.

 By default, the reticle overlay is shown at the start of a project only on the downward Vision Sensor.